midhunkalarikkal/FullDomain/Notes/Nodejs.md

 API
 ---
-API (Application Programming Interface) refers to a set of defined endpoints, functions, or methods exposed by a server to allow interaction with its resources or services.
+An API (Application Programming Interface) is a way for one system to interact with another by using a set of defined rules.
+It allows clients (like web browsers or mobile apps) to communicate with a server to access its data or services.

-APIs in Node.js are typically implemented using frameworks like Express but can also be created using the core http module.
-They enable communication between the server and clients (e.g., web browsers, mobile apps, or other servers) using protocols like HTTP/HTTPS.
+In Node.js, APIs are often created using frameworks like Express or the core http module.
+APIs use protocols like HTTP/HTTPS to send and receive data.

-Examples :- Web api , library api , OS api
+Examples are  :- Web api, library api, os api

 HTTP
 ----
-a protocol used for communication between web browsers and servers over the Internet.
+A protocol used for communication between web browsers and servers over the Internet.
 It defines how messages are formatted and transmitted and the actions that web servers and browsers should take in response to various commands.
-Mthods :- Get ,  post , put , delete , patch , update
+Mthods :- Get ,  post , put , delete , patch

 Get :-  The GET method is used to request data from a specified resource.
 Post :- The POST method is used to submit data to be processed to a specified resource.